Skip to main content

 Millen, Jenkins County, GA(850) 565-0037

-Nearby Counties in Georgia
+Nearby counties in Georgia

-Helpful Guides for Jenkins County Homeowners
+Helpful guides for Jenkins County homeowners

 What septic regulations apply in Jenkins County, Georgia?

 Jenkins County follows Georgia state regulations for septic systems, which include permitting for new installations and repairs.
-With 1 providers listed in our directory, you can quickly find a licensed professional who understands local compliance requirements.
+With 1 provider listed in our directory, you can quickly find a licensed professional who understands local compliance requirements.
 The Jenkins County health department oversees local regulations and can provide specific requirements for your property.

 How do I find a licensed well contractor in Jenkins County?